|

 the elfs body shifted, and the head of his penis found exactly

-She reached over her shoulder and pulled him closer.
+My love...
+She reached over her shoulder and pulled

 And the elf, pressing his cheek to hers, immediately slid both

-hands to her waist and, still erect (despite his climax), entered
+hands to her waist and entered her fully.

-wood elf above her and the rocking bed beneathand let him
+the wild wood elf above her and the rocking bed beneath herand

-crises merging into one relentless orgasm thatthough she
+into one relentless orgasm thatthough she feared she might

-I think I have one, called Elemmakilthe older
+I think I have one, called Elemmakil, the older and

 here.
 He used the end of his staff to clear away the tangle